Progressive Tory Party of Alberta: Ideology

-In July 2025, it was announced that former UCP and current independent MLAs Scott Sinclair and Peter Guthrie planned to form a political party called the Progressive Conservatives, reviving the predecessor to the United Conservative Party.
+As the Progressive Tory Party

+In July 2025, it was announced that United Conservative Party (UCP)-turned-independent MLAs Scott Sinclair and Peter Guthrie planned to form a political party called the Progressive Conservatives, reviving the predecessor to the United Conservative Party.
 Later that month, it was announced that Sinclair and Guthrie would be joining the Alberta Party and rebranding it as the Progressive Conservative Party.
+However, Sinclair did not end up doing so and returned to the UCP caucus in May 2026.

 A special general meeting was held on August 27, 2025, in which the membership decided the future direction of the party.
 The party voted to change the name to the Alberta Progressive Conservative Party, with 94% of party members in support.
 On August 29, the party submitted the name change request to Elections Alberta.